code-with-amitk/Code-examples/Threads_Processes_IPC/Terms/README.md

 <a name=bw></a>
 ### Bound Waiting
 Process-2 waits outside critical section while process-1 is executing inside.

+<a name=bw></a>
+### Busy Waiting
+- Let's suppose UserSpace program wants to read IO device.
+It invokes [Device Driver using device file](/Device_Drivers/Linux).
+- [Device driver writes to Device Controller's register](/Device_Drivers/Linux/how) for reading memory address & device driver sits in loop, continuously polling the device to see if it is done
+- When IO is completed data(if any) is returned to driver.
+Device driver returns control to user space process.
+User space process was said to be in busy waiting.

 <a name=cb></a>
 ### CPU Bound
 Process spends most of time with CPU executing instructions.
 From Source: Program doing lot of calculations Eg: finding all possible permutations of a string.